 Dishwashers are one of the most used appliances in your home.
-While they are an inexpensive luxury that makes life easier, a dishwasher flood can be extremely frustrating.
-Not only can it lead to water damage throughout our kitchen, but it may also spread to other rooms leak onto the floor below.
-If you’re facing a floor covered in soapy water from a flooded dishwasher in the kitchen, it’s important to take action quickly to limit the extent of the damage.
+While they are an inexpensive luxury that makes life easier, a dishwasher overflow can cause moderate to severe flooding in your kitchen.
+Depending on the cause, it may spread to other rooms or leak down to the floor below.
+If your kitchen floor is covered in soapy water from a dishwasher flood, take action quickly to limit the extent of the damage.
+These steps will help you stay safe and cleaning up soap and water after dishwasher floods.

-What to do if Your Dishwasher Floods Your Kitchen
+How to Cleanup Dishwasher Floods in Your Kitchen

 1. Turn Off The Water